jordanwuuuu/Login-page-developer-test/README.md

+# DrDoctor Interview Task

+This app is written using React and uses Sass for CSS purposes.
+I've also installed packages for routing and some icons.

+These are:

+- `react-router-dom`
+- `@fortawesome/free-solid-svg-icons`

-# How to run the devloper test
+## How to run the devloper test

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+1. `npm install` the modules required to run this project

-Runs the app in the development mode.\
+2. `npm run start` to run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+It should automatically open in your localhost, port 3000 (`http://localhost:3000`)

+Let me know if you have any issues!

+I will also attach the code in a zip file along with a recording of the app working in case anything goes wrong!

+Thanks for Reviewing